janbols/blogger/2018-05-01 about doing lego style validation.md

     ...
 }
 ```
-This *Value Object* contains a `PersonName` field wrapping the first and last name.
+This *Value Object* contains a `name` field wrapping the first and last name in a `PersonName` value object.

 ## Dependencies